An analogue of Kida's formula in graph theory: Introduction

 Assume that all the graphs in both towers are connected.
 Further, let us denote the Iwasawa invariants of the tower (\ref{to}) by $\mu_{X}$ and $\lambda_{X}$ and the Iwasawa invariants of the tower (\ref{to_pb}) by $\mu_{Y}$ and $\lambda_{Y}$.
 Then $\mu_{X} = 0$ if and only if $\mu_{Y} = 0$ in which case

 where $[Y:X]$ is the degree of the cover $Y/X$. \end{lthm} Theorem \ref{thmA} can be viewed as an analogue of Kida's formula (\ref{kida}), but in graph theory.
 We are aware of three different proofs of Kida's formula: the original one by Kida in \cite{Kida:1980} using genus theory, the one by Iwasawa in \cite{Iwasawa:1981} where he proves a result analogous to the Chevalley-Weil formula for a branched Galois cover of compact Riemann surfaces, and the one by Sinnott in \cite{Sinnott:1984} using $\ell$-adic $L$-functions.
 Our approach here to proving Theorem \ref{thmA} is inspired by \cite{Sinnott:1984}.
+The results in this article only apply to unbranched covers and have been recently generalized to branched covers in the setting of \cite{GambheeraVallieres}, by Kataoka \cite{Kataokaramifiedkida}.
+This proof however uses different methods from ours.

+While the result certainly strengthens the analogy between classical Iwasawa theory and the Iwasawa theory of graphs, it is natural to ask whether this is the sole motivation or if there are other applications in mind.
+One possible motivation is that Kida’s formula in number theory plays a crucial role in understanding the behavior of Iwasawa invariants in larger Galois extensions.
 In \S \ref{section 5}, we present an application of Theorem \ref{main} to the study of certain growth questions in noncommutative pro-$\ell$ towers of graphs.
 Our investigations are inspired by a result of Cuoco \cite{cuoco1980growth}, who studied the growth of Iwasawa invariants in a $\Z_\ell^2$-tower over a number field $K$.
-This provides us insight into the structural properties of certain non-commutative pro-$\ell$ examples. \begin{remark} In \cite{Baker/Norine:2009}, Baker and Norine prove that if $\pi:Y\rightarrow X$ is a branched cover of graphs of degree $d$ in the sense of \cite[Notes 5.6]{Sunada:2013}, then
+This provides us insight into the structural properties of certain non-commutative pro-$\ell$ examples.
+These computations suggest that the Kida formula could serve as a stepping stone to further investigations in noncommutative Iwasawa theory.
+The authors believe that analogous investigations in the Iwasawa theory of graphs will lead to significant developments in combinatorics. \begin{remark} In \cite{Baker/Norine:2009}, Baker and Norine prove that if $\pi:Y\rightarrow X$ is a branched cover of graphs of degree $d$ in the sense of \cite[Notes 5.6]{Sunada:2013}, then

 where $e_{w}$ is the ramification index of the vertex $w$.
 In the present paper (as well as in \cite{Vallieres:2021, mcgownvallieresII, mcgownvallieresIII}, \cite{lei2022non}, \cite{Sage/Vallieres:2022}, \cite{DLRV}, and \cite{Gonet:2021a, Gonet:2022}), we restrict ourselves to unramified covers; therefore, the Euler characteristic satisfies the simpler formula (\ref{RH_graph}), and this might explain the lack of ramification indices in (\ref{kida_gr}). \end{remark} \emph{Organization:} In \S \ref{preliminaries}, we gather together a few previous results that will be used later on in the article.
 We remind the reader about graphs and covers of graphs in \S \ref{gr}, about Artin-Ihara $L$-functions in \S \ref{l_function}, about voltage assignments in \S \ref{vo_assign}, and about the graph theoretical analogue of Iwasawa's theorem (\ref{Iwasawa}) in \S \ref{Iw_thm}.
 In \S \ref{pullb}, we explain the notion of a pullback in the category of graphs and some of its properties.
 We reinterpret pullbacks in terms of voltage assignments in \S \ref{pull_b_va}.
 We present our main result in \S \ref{ki_main}, which we illustrate through examples in \S \ref{examples}.
 We present an application to the study of the growth of Iwasawa invariants in noncommutative pro-$\ell$ towers in \S \ref{section 5}, which we illustrate through an example in \S \ref{section 5.2}.